flhofer/Nvidia_TX2_Nano_revamp/Installing.md

 Use the Serial adapter to connect a terminal to the TX2 on the GPIO pin-header via software like `tio` or `screen`.

-Start the Jetson and press a key to stop the automatic boot.
-Then type `devnum=1; run mmc_boot` This will start EFI and GRUB from the SD.
-Press `e` on the first menu item, go to the `linux` line, and add `console=ttyS0,115200n8` to enable terminal
+Start the Jetson - this will start EFI and GRUB from the SD.
+Press `e` on the first menu item, go to the `linux` line, and add `console=ttyS0,115200n8` to enable the serial terminal.
 On a new line, add `devicetree` and the path and filename of the `dtb` file.
+The second partition can be selected with `(hd0,2)/`.
 You can use TAB to autocomplete commands and paths. `ctrl+x` will boot.

 Enjoy!